mdn/content/files/en-us/web/accessibility/aria/roles/tab_role/index.md

 ### Required JavaScript features

-<div class="note"><p>While there are ways to build tab-like functionality without JavaScript, there are no substitute combination of HTML and CSS only that will provide the same set of functionality that's required above for accessible tabs with content.</p></div>
+> **Note:** <p>While there are ways to build tab-like functionality without JavaScript, there are no substitute combination of HTML and CSS only that will provide the same set of functionality that's required above for accessible tabs with content.</p></div>

 ## Example